finbourne/luminesce-sdk-python-preview/sdk/docs/HistoricallyExecutedQueriesApi.md

 json_proper = False # bool | Should this be text/json (not json-encoded-as-a-string) (optional) (default to False)

     try:
-        # [EXPERIMENTAL] FetchHistoryResultHistogram: Fetches the result from a previously started query, converts it to a histogram (counts in buckets).
+        # FetchHistoryResultHistogram: Fetches the result from a previously started query, converts it to a histogram (counts in buckets).
         api_response = api_instance.fetch_history_result_histogram(execution_id, bucket_size=bucket_size, filter=filter, json_proper=json_proper)
         pprint(api_response)
     except ApiException as e: